ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_protocolversion.md

 The `Experimental iBUS` supports a **partial** iBUS Protocol, and the supported features are described in the following.
 {: .notice--warning}

 The iBUS Protocol is a communication protocol commonly used in RC products.
-XL330 series may not compatible with other iBUS devices.
+XL330 series may not fully compatible with other iBUS devices.
 - Multiple DYNAMIXELs, the maximum is 14, can be wired via signal cables.
 Notice that S.BUS protocol only allows for use **the range of [ID(7)] from 1 to 14**.
 - The available range of data transmission is from **0 to 16,383 (16 bits)**.
 - If the [Operating Mode(11)] is **Position Control Mode**, data will be passed to the [Goal Position(116)].